jsdelivrbot/CPlusPlusFundamentals/17. STL-fundamentals/slides/README.md

 <!-- # STL Iterators -->
 - "Smart" pointers to objects
 - Specific for each container type
-  - Each container defines how it’s iterators work
+  - Each container defines how it's iterators work
 - If we have an iterator to one element
   - Increase/decrease it to get the other elements
 - Types: